bcgov/common-hosted-email-service/openshift/README.md

 *Note: Replace anything in angle brackets with the appropriate value!*

+*Note 2:* The Keycloak Public Key can be found in the Keycloak Admin Panel under Realm Settings > Keys.
+Look for the Public key button (normally under RS256 row), and click to see the key.
+The key should begin with a pattern of `MIIBIjANB...`.

 ```sh
 oc create -n 9f0fbe-<env> configmap ches-keycloak-config \
   --from-literal=KC_REALM=jbd6rnxw \